 Myopia, also known as nearsightedness, is a common type of refractive error where close objects appear clearly, but distant objects appear blurry.

 Astigmatism is a common, usually mild, and generally easily treatable imperfection in the curvature of your eye.
-The condition can cause blurred vision at distance and near.
+The condition can cause blurred vision at distances and near.

 A common condition of the eyelashes that causes irritation and redness.
 Often, the most common symptom is a gritty, sandy feeling in the eyes.
 Antibiotics may be needed to treat this in severe cases.

-A bacterial eye infection characterized by redness, yellowish discharge and irritation.
+A bacterial eye infection is characterized by redness, yellowish discharge, and irritation.
 This can be very serious if left untreated.

-A common condition, especially in Southern California, caused by a tear film problem, medications, environment and an array of other sources.
-Symptoms usually include burning, excess tearing and/or a gritty, sandy feeling in the eye.
+A common condition, especially in Southern California, is caused by a tear film problem, medications, environment, and an array of other sources.
+Symptoms usually include burning, excess tearing, and/or a gritty, sandy feeling in the eye.

 These are caused by UV damage to the lens inside of your eye.
 Symptoms of cataracts include decreased vision, cloudy vision, and glare while driving at night.
 Surgery is needed to treat cataracts.

 Occurs in persons with diabetes, which causes progressive damage to the retina, the light-sensitive lining at the back of the eye.
 It is a serious sight-threatening complication of diabetes and is the result of damage to the tiny blood vessels that nourish the retina.
 They leak blood and other fluids that cause swelling of retinal tissue and clouding of vision.
 If left untreated, diabetic retinopathy can cause blindness.